Bharmal: Akbar and Bharmal

 Chaghtai Khan introduced Bharmal and his relatives, who proposed to give his eldest daughter, Hira Kunwari, in marriage to Akbar.
 Akbar consented and ordered Chaghtai Khan to make the necessary arrangements.
 Upon Akbar's arrival in Sambhar on his return journey from Ajmer, Mirza surrendered his hostages Jagannath, Raj Singh, and Khangar to Akbar.
 Bharmal also reached Sambhar and on 6 February 1562, his daughter Mariam-uz-Zamani was married to Akbar.

-On 10 February 1562 Akbar's new Kachwaha relatives again came to his camp at Ratanpura to take formal leave from him.
+On 10 February 1562 Akbar's new Kachhwaha relatives again came to his camp at Ratanpura to take formal leave from him.
 Here, Man Singh was presented to him.
 From there, Bhagwant Das, Man Singh and a number of their relatives accompanied Akbar to Agra.

 After this marriage, he was immediately made the commander of 5000 cavalry units, the highest rank possible for a noble in the Mughal court.
 He was in the words of Nizamuddin Ahmad, one of the renowned Rajas of Hindustan who came into service of the Emperor with great favors and royal benefactions.
 He was distinguished among the Rajput clan for his valor and sincere devotion and loyalty and is regarded as one of Akbar's most loyal, courageous, and competent commanders and rose to great favor of the Emperor.
 Tarikh-i-Salim notes, 'In correctness, allegiance and courage he was truly outstanding amongst his people'.
-Abul Fazl in the praise of his family describes Amer kingdom as 'having a fine genetic pool'.
+Abul Fazl in the praise of his family describes Amer kingdom as "having a fine genetic pool".